angkira/make_tree/readme.txt

-!It works only on linux-based systems!

-running from the console gives an oppotunity to use some flags and parametres:
+This script create a minimal tree for website

+make_tree.py #editor_name = run files in #editor_name, but it have to exist in /usr/bin/
-"-r"          to run general files in default text editor (can change in variable EDITOR) "-h"/"--help" to get readme
+-nr = not to run files in editor
-"/PATH/"      to change directory where tree will appear "EDITOR"      to set custom text editor for opening (default = Sublime Text)

-Version: 0.1.2
+-h/--help = get help